+00

-3. Number of Monuments, Memorial Tablets, etc., for CIVIL WAR VETERANS in the Community served by your Camp
+Number of Monuments, Memorial Tablets, etc., for CIVIL WAR VETERANS in the Community served by your Camp

-4. Number of New Memorials, Tablets, etc., erected during the year

 N. B.-Indicate on blank space on reverse side any other SPECIAL ACTIVITIES not covered in this questionaire.
-THIS IS IMPORTA
+THIS IS IMPORT-

-ANT Report covers the year
+Report covers the year19

-Rspectfully submitted in F. C. & L.
+to May 31st, 19 Rspectfully submitted in F. C. & L.

-Camp Patriotic Instructor
+Camp Patriotic Instructor.

-Approved by Camp Commander.
+Approved byCamp Commander.

 Date Received19

-Department Patriotic Instructor
+Department Patriotic Instructor.

 FORM 51

-Headquarters Department of
+Headquarters Department of Sons of Unions Veterans of the Civil War

 Annual Report of the Department Patriotic Instructor

-to National Patriotic Instructor
+National Patriotic Instructor

-10

-То

-National Patriotic Instructor.
+Το

 Dear Sir and Brother:

-The following report of the Department ofis hereby respectfully submitted.
+The following report of the Department of

 PUBLIC SCHOOLS

+1 Number of discourtesies to our ELAG reported to me, by one
-1. Number of discourtesies to our FLAG, reported to me, by any one and especially by any one in charge of Public Building, Schools, Churches, or any Public Officials.
-Explain fully Give action taken

-2. Do Schools in your Department have Patriotic Programs?

-3. Days program held, or special days observed

-4. Flags presented to Schools Churches

-or other Organizations in your Department
+1. Number of discourtesies to our FLAG, reported to me, by any one, and especially by any one in charge of Public Building, Schools, Churches, or any Public Officials.....
+Explain fully Give action taken 2.
+Do Schools in your Department have Patriotic Programs?
+Give Number 2.
+Days program held, or special days observed 4.
+Flags presented to Schools Churches Or other Organizations..... in your Department Please specify 5.
+Do Schools in your Department participate in Memorial Day?...
+And if not, why?....
+6. Number of Schools and Churches visited by Camp Patriotic Instructors or by those designated by them in your Department Things accomplished by these visits.....
+8. Number of Pupils participating in Memorial Day Observance in the Department

-rieuse specify

-5. Do Schools in your Department participate : 31

-6. Number of Schools and Churches visited by G

-8. Number of Pupils posticing to

-8. Number of Pupils participating in Memorial Day Observance in

-9. Does the law of the state, or states, of your Department require the display of the United States Flag in the school room?
-Does the law of the state, or states, of which your Department has jurisdiction require use of the Pledge of Allegiance?
+9. Does the law of the state, or states, of your Department require the display of the United States Flag in the school room?.....
+Does the law of the state, or states, of which your Department has jurisdiction require use of the Pledge of Allegiance?.....
 10. Number of Patriotic Programs in your Department during year 11.
-Number of Patriotic Programs sponsored by Camp Patriotic Instructors in your Department?
-12. Give Special Activities closing same 13.
+Number of Patriotic Programs sponsored by Camp Patriotic Instructors in your Department?....
+And type of programs 12.
+Give Special Activities closing same 13.
 Number of Brothers attending Memorial Sunday Services in your Department And Memorial Day Program 14.
-Number of Sons of Union Veterans making Memorial Day Ad dresses in your Department Give their names and addresses CHURCHES 1.
-Number of Churches displaying Flag regularly (Inside and Out) 2.
-Number of Flags presented to Churches or Sunday Schools in your Department 3.
-Number of Churches and Sunday Schools visited by Camp Patriotic Instructors, or others under their direction in your Department GENERAL 1.
-Number of Special Programs for the Grand Army Members in your Department 2.
-Number of Patriotic Programs to which the Public was invited in your Department 3.
-Number of Monuments, Memorial Tablets, etc., in your Department 4.
-Number of New Memorials, Tablets, etc., erected during the year 5.
-Number of Camps in your Department N. B.-Indicate on blank space on reverse side any other SPECIAL ACTIVITIES not covered in this questionaire.
-THIS IS IMPORTANT.
-Report covers the year Yours in F. C. & L., Department Patriotic Instructor.
+Number of Sons of Union Veterans making Memorial Day Addresses in your Department.....
+Give their names and addresses